 Although our investigational RNAi therapeutics have been generally well-tolerated in our clinical trials to date, new safety findings may emerge.
 For example, as noted above, in September 2017, we announced that we had temporarily suspended dosing in all ongoing fitusiran studies pending further review of a fatal thrombotic SAE that occurred in a patient with hemophilia A without inhibitors who was receiving fitusiran in our Phase 2 OLE study.
 In addition, in October 2016, we made the decision to discontinue our revusiran program.
 Following reports in the revusiran Phase 2 OLE study of new onset or worsening peripheral neuropathy, the revusiran ENDEAVOUR Phase 3 study DMC assembled in early October 2016 at our request to review these reports and ENDEAVOUR safety data on an unblinded basis.
 The DMC did not find conclusive evidence for a drug-related neuropathy signal in the ENDEAVOUR trial, but informed us that the benefit-risk profile for revusiran no longer supported continued dosing.
-We subsequently reviewed unblinded ENDEAVOUR data which revealed an imbalance of mortality in the revusiran mas compared to placebo.
-Further, a review by us in 2017 of the ENDEAVOUR results subsequent to the completion of follow-up of the patients post-dosing discontinuation revealed an imbalance in new onset or worsening peripheral neuropathy in the revusiran arm as compared to placebo.
+We subsequently reviewed unblinded ENDEAVOUR data which revealed an imbalance of mortality in the revusiran arm as compared to placebo.
+Further, a review by us in 2017 of the ENDEAVOUR results subsequent to the completion of follow-up of the patients postdosing discontinuation revealed an imbalance in new onset or worsening peripheral neuropathy in the revusiran arm as compared to placebo.
 We had previously reported, in July 2016, preliminary data from our revusiran Phase 2 OLE study for 12 patients who had reached the 12-month endpoint as of the data transfer date of May 26, 2016.
-SAEs were observed in 14 patients, one of which, a case of in the revusiran OLE study, all of which were unrelated to the study drug.
+SAEs were observed in 14 patients, one of which, a case of lactic acidosis, was deemed possibly related to the study drug and the patient discontinued treatment.
+There were a total of seven deaths reported at that time in the revusiran OLE study, all of which were unrelated to the study drug.
 The majority of the AEs were mild or moderate in severity; ISRs were reported in 12 patients.
-In August 2015, we reported that three patients had discontinued from the revusiran Phase 2 OLE study due to recurrent localized reactions at the injection site or a diffuse rash; no further discontinuations due to ISRs had occurr
+In August 2015, we reported that three patients had discontinued from the revusiran Phase 2 OLE study due to recurrent localized reactions at the injection site or a diffuse rash; no further discontinuations due to ISRs had occurred as of May 26, 2016.